Why Self-Compassion Is Essential in Trauma Recovery

 "I appreciate you asking, but I need to pass this time."

-Your Softness Is Not a Weakness—It’s a Powerful Part of Your Healing
+Your Softness Is Not a Weakness

-Self-compassion doesn’t mean pretending everything is okay.
-It means being with yourself in the mess, with patience and kindness.
-Over time, this softness can help regulate your nervous system, reshape old patterns, and remind you that you’re not alone in what you’re feeling.
+Over time, that softness can help regulate your nervous system, reshape old patterns, and remind you of something important: you are not alone in what you're feeling.